mucahitkayadan/Resume-Builder-TeX/README.md

 - **PDF Compilation**: Converts LaTeX documents into PDF format for easy sharing and printing.
 - **Job-Specific Organization**: Automatically organizes generated documents into job-specific folders.
 - **Indeed Job Description Parsing**: Directly parses job descriptions from Indeed to streamline the input process.
+- **Docker Support**: Easily deploy and run the application using Docker.

 ## Project Structure